Bongani Mayosi National Health Scholars Programme (BM-NHSP) South Africa 2021 – 2022

 ABOUT THE BM-NHSP BURSARY PROGRAMME – FIELDS COVERED & COVERAGE VALUE

-The Bongani Mayosi National Health Scholars Programme (BM-NHSP) are inviting PhD students to apply for funding.
-The purpose of the programme includes these 4 priority research areas: Rural Health, Mental Health, Digital Health and Violence, Injury and Trauma.
+The Bongani Mayosi National Health Scholars Programme (BM-NHSP) is inviting PhD students to apply for funding, for the 2022 academic year.

 - Data Science